usethisname1419/PoorMansBurpSuite/README.md

 only use this tool against targets you own or are authorized to test. unauthorized testing is illegal.

+This is in development, don't go test strange sites because there could be security risk!!

 ## help / contribute